Information about Clonazepam

 - Inform your doctor if you are pregnant, planning to conceive or breastfeeding.

-- Do not stop taking medication suddenly without talking to your doctor as that may lead to nausea, anxiety, agitation, flu-like symptoms, and muscle pain.
+- Do not stop taking medication suddenly without talking to your doctor as that may lead to nausea, anxiety, agitation, flu-like symptoms, sweating, tremor, and confusion.

 Frequently asked questions for Clonazepam